alaamadii/alaamadii/README.md

 ##  about me
 -👩‍💻 Software Engineering Student at firat university
-- 🌱 Data and AI
+- 🌱 Data and AI, Machine learning
 - 💬 Ask me about what ever you wonder about
 - 📫 contact with me (https://www.linkedin.com/in/alaa-madi-858014366)
 - ⚡ Fun fact:I reply to messages really fast! 😉